Kodak: Digital cameras

 Kodak ended the production of its digital cameras in 2012.
+Since then, JK Imaging of California have been producing Kodak PIXPRO digital cameras under an exclusive licensing agreement.

 Digital picture frames

 Kodak first entered the digital picture frame market with the Kodak Smart Picture Frame in the fourth quarter of 2000.
 It was designed by Weave Innovations and licensed to Kodak with an exclusive relationship with Weave's StoryBox online photo network.
 Smart Frame owners connected to the network via an analog telephone connection built into the frame.
 The frame could hold 36 images internally and came with a six-month free subscription to the StoryBox network.

 Kodak re-entered the digital photo frame market at CES in 2007 with the introduction of four new EasyShare-branded models, some of which included Wi-Fi capability to connect with the Kodak Gallery.
 Kodak ended the production of digital picture frames in 2012.

 Kodak Gallery

 In June 2001, Kodak purchased the photo-developing website Ofoto, later renamed Kodak Gallery.
 The website enabled users to upload their photos into albums, publish them into prints, and create mousepads, calendars, and other products.
 On March 1, 2012, Kodak announced that it sold Kodak Gallery to Shutterfly for $23.8 million.